ultrain-os/UIPs/UIPS/UIP-1.md

 * **Draft** -- Once the first draft has been merged, you may submit follow-up pull requests with further changes to your draft until such point as you believe the UIP to be mature and ready to proceed to the next status.
 An UIP in draft status must be implemented to be considered for promotion to the next status (ignore this requirement for core UIPs).
   * :arrow_right: Last Call -- If agreeable, the UIP editor will assign Last Call status and set a review end date (`review-period-end`), normally 14 days later.
   * :x: Last Call -- A request for Last Call status will be denied if material changes are still expected to be made to the draft.
 We hope that UIPs only enter Last Call once, so as to avoid unnecessary noise on the RSS feed.
-* **Last Call** -- This UIP will listed prominently on the https://UIPs.ethereum.org/ website (subscribe via RSS at [last-call.xml](/last-call.xml)).
+* **Last Call** -- This UIP will listed prominently on the developer website (subscribe via RSS at [last-call.xml](/last-call.xml)).
   * :x: -- A Last Call which results in material changes or substantial unaddressed technical complaints will cause the UIP to revert to Draft.
   * :arrow_right: Accepted (Core UIPs only) -- A successful Last Call without material changes or unaddressed technical complaints will become Accepted.
   * :arrow_right: Final (Not core UIPs) -- A successful Last Call without material changes or unaddressed technical complaints will become Final.
-* **Accepted (Core UIPs only)** -- This UIP is in the hands of the Ethereum client developers.
+* **Accepted (Core UIPs only)** -- This UIP is in the hands of the Ultrain client developers.
 Their process for deciding whether to encode it into their clients as part of a hard fork is not part of the UIP process.
-  * :arrow_right: Final -- Standards Track Core UIPs must be implemented in at least three viable Ethereum clients before it can be considered Final.
+  * :arrow_right: Final -- Standards Track Core UIPs must be implemented in at least three viable Ultrain clients before it can be considered Final.
 When the implementation is complete and adopted by the community, the status will be changed to “Final”.
 * **Final** -- This UIP represents the current state-of-the-art.
 A Final UIP should only be updated to correct errata.

 Other exceptional statuses include: